fosshostorg/policy/README.md

 context of our operations or which we may for other reasons clarify) and that help to identify and distinguish the interests we serve.

-NOTE: this is just a summary, refer to the ITEMS below for binding policy language.
+NOTE: this is a summary, refer to the ITEMS below for binding policy language.

-<a id="org99c6952"></a>
+<a id="org8921f5f"></a>

 ### ITEMS